 - 3 Tbsp Honey

-- 1 tsp sweet chili sauce
+- 1 tsp Sweet Chili Sauce

-- 8 Tbsp soy sauce
+- 8 Tbsp Soy Sauce

-- 3 Tbsp sugar
+- 3 Tbsp Granulated Sugar

 - 1 Tbsp sesame seeds

-- In a medium bowl, combine sesame oil, sugar, 2 tbsp soy sauce, and pepper.
-Coat the chicken in the mixture, cover, and marinate in the refrigerator while preparing the next steps.
+- In a medium bowl, combine sesame oil, sugar, 2 Tbsp soy sauce, and pepper.
+Coat the chicken and put in the refrigerator while preparing the next steps.
 Cold chicken makes crispier fried chicken.

-Heat vegetable oil to 375 degrees in a skillet.
-In a dish or large bag, mix the cornstarch and flour together.
+- In a dish or large bag, mix the cornstarch and flour together.
 Dredge the chicken pieces in the cornstarch, shaking off any excess and place in oil.

-Pour the excess oil out of the pan, reserving about 1 Tbsp.
+- Pour the excess oil out of the pan, reserving about 1 Tbsp.
 Adjust to medium heat.
 Add the garlic and ginger and cook until fragrant, about 30 seconds.

-Add in the chicken to the sauce and toss to coat.
+- Add in the chicken to the sauce and toss to coat.
 Squeeze lemon over dish.
 Garnish with sesame seeds and scallions.